websight-archive/roadmap/README.md

 ### Applications

-WebSight is Digitial Experience Platform.
-It conists of several applications.
+WebSight is a Digitial Experience Platform.
+It consists of several applications.
 We define the roadmap for the following ones:

 - **CMS** - Content Management System that enables to create digital experiences and get a live preview before publishing.
 - **DXP** - general ticket related to the whole platform.